TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 As a hiring manager, you should be looking for this if a candidate is indexing heavily on this side of the triangle.
 Some examples:

-- pursuing somebody who is coming to your organization because they're excited about a process or technology you're specifically trying to grow on your team
+- Pursuing somebody who is coming to your organization because they're excited about a process or technology you're specifically trying to grow on your team
-- thinking twice about whether hiring an aspiring writer to be an office manager if they're not going to be enthusiastic about the role (to be clear, this isn't the same thing as a writer finding a gig to help fund their dream; I'm describing somebody getting a job, eschewing the work, and doing completely different tasks instead)
+- Thinking twice about whether hiring an aspiring writer to be an office manager if they're not going to be enthusiastic about the role (to be clear, this isn't the same thing as a writer finding a gig to help fund their dream; I'm describing somebody getting a job, eschewing the work, and doing completely different tasks instead)
-- considering someone who is passionate about language or security research may experience difficulty motivating themselves to write consumer web software
+- Considering someone who is passionate about language or security research may experience difficulty motivating themselves to write consumer web software

 ## Sustainability